||ack Vance is one of my favorite authors. I must own at least twenty of his novels. He has so many great

-works it is hard to identify a favorits - The Dying Earth series?
-Lyonesse?
+works it is hard to identify a favorite - The Dying Earth series?
+The Lyonesse Trilogy?
 Planet of Adventure series?
 The Dragon Masters?
 Vance has a unique

 style, a wonderful gift for constructing fantastic civilizations with bizarre customs (such as all the mask wearers in